Engee documentation

 Details

-• Triangular - shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
-The offset is half the distance between the elements by the row size.
+• Triangular – shifts the elements of an even row of a rectangular grid towards the positive direction of the row axis.
+The offset is half the distance between the elements according to the size of the row.

 Dependencies

-To enable this parameter, set the Geometry parameter to URA.
+To enable this parameter, set the Geometry parameter to `URA'.

 Values